CADawg/PHP-IMAGE-UPLOAD-TOOLS/README.md

 # PHP-IMAGE-UPLOAD-TOOLS
 ## A Library To Make Uploading And Validating Images Easier.
 **By Conor Howland 26/05/2017**
-*Last Updated 08/08/17*
+**Note: DEV branch is much better, and I recconmend using it, it is pretty stable** *Last Updated 08/08/17*

 ### Resizing Images